Rightpoint/RZUtils/README.md

 RZUtils is distributed under an [MIT License](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

-## Guidelines for adding a new component
+## Contributing

-When adding new components, please try and follow the following guidelines as closely as possible to ensure maximum ease of use and maintainability.
+Contributions and pull requests are welcome.
+Please adhere to the following guidelines:

- * No need for unit tests, just make sure it works and solves problems rather than causing them.
+- Please open Pull Requests against the `develop` branch.
+We periodically coalesce updates into tagged releases with semantic version numbers, which are pushed as podspec updates then merged to master.
- * Ensure that the component has well documented headers.
+- Ensure that headers are documented using appledoc-style comments.
+This will allow CocoaDocs to automatically create documentation when the updated podspec is pushed.
- * Aggressively use namespacing (method prefix) for Objective-C categories in order to avoid potential naming collisions.
+- Aggressively use prefixes ('RZ' for classes, 'rz_' for methods) for category methods and class names in order to avoid potential naming collisions.